Mail Envelope/Letter drawing

 Our Practice

 • Decades ago, patients would be seen by their own family medicine doctor while in the hospital.
 But as hospital systems have become more regulated and complex, there are now dedicated “hospitalists”—doctors who work exclusively in the hospital and don’t have an outside clinic.
 When you’re sick enough to need the hospital, it makes sense to have a doctor who does nothing but hospital medicine.
 Still, we want to make sure that doctor has all the information needed to make the best decisions.
-As a result, we often touch base with your care team over the course of your stay, and also talk to you to answer any questions you might have about how things are developing.
+As a result, as advocates for you while you're in the hospital, we touch base with your care team frequently over the course of your stay, and also talk to you to answer any questions you might have about how things are developing.
 That way, when you come out of the hospital, we know exactly what’s been going on, and can get you back to your regular regimen again.

 • We don't do prenatal/pregnancy care or obstetrics in our practice, but we can get you connected with fantastic OBGYNs and additional resources in our community.
 Also, we don't prescribe chronic Schedule II medications like opioids or amphetamines.
 Your membership also doesn't cover things done outside our office, like hospitalizations/surgeries, or specialist visits.